kartoza/rir-dashboard/documentation/docs/setup/configuration/indicator.md

 ## Harvesters
 The process of creating a harvester is for the total automation fetching of data.
 Go to **Indicator Management** and if you haven't already created the indicator you want to work with, start by doing that.
 Once the necessary indicator exists, click on the little **Settings** icon on the right-hand side of the indicator name.
 Select the **Create Harvester** option.
-Pick the type of harvester you would like to create from the drop-down 'Harvester' (you will be presented with three options: 'API With Geogrphay Using Today's Date'; 'API With Geography And Date'; and
+Pick the type of harvester you would like to create from the drop-down 'Harvester' (you will be presented with three options: 'API With Geography Using Today's Date'; 'API With Geography And Date'; and
 'Harvested Using Exposed API By External Client').
 The first two options are for the harvester and the third one is for the ingestor.
-For the **API With Geogrphay Using Today's Date** and **API With Geography And Date** options,  fill in the Attributes portion of the form and then a popup window with a list of keys will appear; drag the green labels to their corresponding criteria.
+For the **API With Geography Using Today's Date** and **API With Geography And Date** options,  fill in the Attributes portion of the form and then a popup window with a list of keys will appear; drag the green labels to their corresponding criteria.
 Double-check that in 'Geometry Mapping', 'From' matches 'To'.
 Select **Harvest Now**.
 You can scroll down to the log to see if your harvest is running in the background.
 Go to **Indicator Management** and click on the little settings icon that you just created a harvester for and select **Value Manager Map** to view your progress.